Can I Sue My Employer for Damaging My Reputation?

 The law protects you from your employer intentionally or recklessly making false statements about you to prospective employers or other employees that damage your reputation.
 You can sue if your employer defames you.

-But you have a limited time in which to bring a defamation lawsuit.
-The statute of limitations for defamation claims can be as short as one year (and if it's a slander claim in Tennessee, only six months), so you will want to act quickly.
+You have a limited time to file a defamation lawsuit.
+The statute of limitations for defamation claims can be as short as one year (and if it's a slander claim in Tennessee, only six months), so you must act quickly.

-If you believe you have been the victim of defamation in connection with your employment, get legal advice from a defamation or an employment law attorney in your area.
+If you believe someone has defamed you in connection with your employment, get legal advice from a defamation or an employment law attorney in your area.

 Was this helpful?